Flash Attention 4 in practice: what we shipped and what we cut

 explicit decode field: either decode_executed=false or

 decode_backend="fa3" with the name spelled out.
-A receipt that silently
+An execution record that silently

 Decode itself is still blocked on prerequisites we refuse to wave through:

-decode receipt, and a parity matrix after the prefill handoff.
+decode execution record, and a parity matrix after the prefill handoff.
 The

 promotion-gate config keeps no_kv_cache_support active for both